Cham0i/Netacad/README.md

 You can also try "ping" or "tracert" on PCs to find out which router is the OP.

 ### Access Control List (ACL)

+Restrict drops Packets and sends a warning.
+Protect is restrict without the warning.

 To add things to an access list.
 Running this command the first time will automatically create the access list if not created previously.
 <pre>access-list (ListNumber) (permit/deny) (IP) (WC)</pre>